yangjiang3973/learn-typeorm/diary.md

 there is no `join`, but there is a new column after config relation

 NOTE: stop here and learn more about relation in orm

+(TODO) right now, I just rote learning about how to write relation.
+Cannot understan WHY...